dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 Evidence of a functioning prototype - photos, videos.
 Renderings are OK but physical prototypes are much, much better.
 Your plan for software setup and configuration for the devices.
 This would presumably include remote updates and the ability for hosts to change wifi settings, via Helium's official app or otherwise.

+We will include remote update via Helium official app.

 ![Screenshot](IngeniousTechnology-Photo1.jpg)
 ![Screenshot](IngeniousTechnology-Photo2.jpg)